Kočani nightclub fire: Vigils and protests

 A rally took place at Macedonia Square, gathering several thousand citizens.
 Following the protest, seven media workers, including journalists from Reuters, were detained at the Centar police station.
 Authorities justified their detention by claiming they had been broadcasting live drone footage when the usage of drones was banned, although the Ministry of Interior announced the ban during the protest.
 A similar incident occurred in Kočani, where a crew from the Bulgarian television station BTV was also detained for operating a drone.
-On 22 March, North Macedonians in Thessaloniki gathered in Aristotelous Square to observe 60 minutes of silence for all of the victims and the ambulance driver.
+On 22 March, Macedonians in Thessaloniki gathered in Aristotelous Square to observe 60 minutes of silence for all of the victims and the ambulance driver.

 On 24 March, a rally with several thousand attendees was held by the protest movement "Who is Next?", at which activists called for accountability for the fire by the government, as they did not believe that the government would honour their promises and the law.
 The crowd approached the St. Naum of Ohrid hospital, where they applauded and praised the doctors and nurses, and then went to a government building where they called the government "murderers" and demanded the "entire government['s]" resignation.
 On 26 March, Projkovska's students (she was a professor at UKIM) released 60 white balloons from the balcony of the UKIM Faculty of Music and held musical performances in her honour.
 On 29 March, Who is Next? held a protest outside the Sobranie Palace, the seat of the Assembly of North Macedonia.

 On 5 April, a protest in Kočani was held under the name of March for the Angels, which involved the families of some of the victims.
 On 19 April, families of the victims of the fire held a protest rally in Kočani demanding for the investigation and prosecutions to be increased in scope and accelerated.
 The rally ended in front of the Kočani local prosecutor's office.
 On 28 June, another March for the Angels was held in Kočani.
 The twelfth March of the Angels was held in Kočani on 5 July, organised by the association "16 March 2025 – Kočani" (16 март 2025 – Кочани).